-On 10 June, the largest lock in the world will be inaugurated in the port of Antwerp.
-On 11 and 12 June everyone can admire the new Kieldrecht lock and the surrounding area from the tallest ferris wheel in Europe.
-Besides the largest lock in the world, the port of Antwerp also has enormous docks, large container ships and imposing cranes.
+Besides the largest lock in the world, 'the Kieldrecht lock', the port of Antwerp also has enormous docks, large container ships and imposing cranes.
 Interested to see more of this fascinating side of Antwerp?
 Then find out in this article how you can take a closer look at the port of Antwerp.

 In Antwerp some of the largest ships in the world almost sail into the city centre.
 Although the port of Antwerp is located 80 kilometres inland, it is a real deepsea port in spite of its unique location.
 Products such as fruit, steel and coffee can thus be transported to the European hinterland much faster and more sustainably.
 Far from the sea, yet close to the final destination….
 It is easy to see why the port of Antwerp is the second largest port in Europe.